Understanding the Dual Threat: Typhoons and Coastal Urbanization

 The Path Forward: Integrated Resilience Planning

-For further reading on typhoon resilience strategies, see the Global Facility for Disaster Reduction and Recovery and the United Nations Office for Disaster Risk Reduction.
-Practical guidance on building codes is available from the Whole Building Design Guide and the World Bank Climate Change Knowledge Portal.
+For further information on typhoon resilience strategies, readers may consult resources from the Global Facility for Disaster Reduction and Recovery and the United Nations Office for Disaster Risk Reduction.
+Technical guidance on resilient building design is available through the Whole Building Design Guide and the World Bank Climate Change Knowledge Portal.